opendcs/opendcs/docs/source/start-decoding.rst

    scanHG176.54
    scan12G176.54

-Sample Messages: The folowing 3 messages will jump to the label jump_to_label because the scan was unsucessful in finding a letter in the next 3 characters.
+Sample Messages: The following 3 messages will jump to the label jump_to_label because the scan was unsuccessful in finding a letter in the next 3 characters.
 The last line will navigate to the first 'G' found, but then try to get the sensor from GG176. and therefore an error will occur.